xingyingwang/smart_contracts/week-3-tutorial-solutions.md

 Completed in lectures

 * 0.B) Using the website block explorer https://blockchair.com/bitcoin/, take a look the latest block in Bitcoin.
 Select the hex string that is the block's header.
-Using whatever tools you like, convert this block header to bianry and decimal.
+Using whatever tools you like, convert this block header to binary and decimal.

 Walkthrough of this problem given in lectures, the block will start with a large number of leading zeros, such as '00000000000000a8...', when we express these in binary, for each 00 in hex we will have eight zeros in binary, so 00000000, resulting in a binary string of 256-bits, with a lot of 0s before the first 1 appears.
-In decimal, this number will be large, bug significanly smaller than the possible $2^256 - 1$ values.
+In decimal, this number will be large, bug significantly smaller than the possible $2^256 - 1$ values.

 * 0.C) Do the same for 0.B, as for block number 1 in Bitcoin, using https://blockchair.com/bitcoin/.
 How do the numbers compare between 0.B and 0.C?
 Why is this?

-You will again see something simailir to 0.B, but there will be fewer leading zeros.
+You will again see something similar to 0.B, but there will be fewer leading zeros.
 When converting the value to binary and decimal, we will see that the decimal equivalent will be far larger than the value from 0.B.
-This is because it is now harder to create a block in Bitcoin, and so as the difficulty has increased, the target value has decresed, so that now to create a block, the decimal equivalent of the hash output must be below a lower value.
+This is because it is now harder to create a block in Bitcoin, and so as the difficulty has increased, the target value has decreased, so that now to create a block, the decimal equivalent of the hash output must be below a lower value.

 ---